repobee/repobee/docs/migrate.rst

     you must specify it with the ``--org-name`` option here (instead of the ``--master-org-name``).

-There are a few things to note here.
-First of all, the team ``master_repos`` is created.
-This only happens the first time ``migrate`` is run on a new organization.
-As the name suggests, this team houses all of the master repos.
-Each master repo that is migrated with the ``migrate`` command is added to this team, so they can easily be found at a later time.
-It may also be confusing that the local repos are being cloned (into a temporary directory).
-This is simply an implementation detail that does not need much thinking about.
-Finally, the local repos are pushed to the ``master`` branch of the remote repo.
-This command is perfectly safe to run several times, in case you think you missed something.
-Running the same thing again yields the following output:
+What happens here is pretty straightforward, except for the local repos being cloned, which is an implementation detail that does not need to be thought further of.
+Note that only the defualt branch is actually migrated, and pushed to ``master`` in the new repo. local repos are pushed to the ``master`` branch of the remote repo.
+Migrating several branches is something that we've never had a need to do, but if you do, please open an issue on GitHub with a feature request. ``migrate`` is perfectly safe to run several times, in case you think you missed something, or need to update repos.
+Running the same thing again without changing the local repos yields the following output:

 .. code-block:: bash